Aliases for FTO Gene

 GeneCards Summary for FTO Gene

-FTO (Fat Mass And Obesity Associated) is a Protein Coding gene.
+FTO (FTO, Alpha-Ketoglutarate Dependent Dioxygenase) is a Protein Coding gene.
 Diseases associated with FTO include Growth Retardation, Developmental Delay, Facial Dysmorphism and Growth Retardation, Developmental Delay, Coarse Facies, And Early Death.
-Among its related pathways are Glucose / Energy Metabolism.
+Among its related pathways are DNA Damage Reversal and Glucose / Energy Metabolism.
 GO annotations related to this gene include ferrous iron binding and oxidative RNA demethylase activity.

 UniProtKB/Swiss-Prot for FTO Gene